CoderSaty/GitTutorials/readme.md

-git commit -m "message" --> commiting to the file git config --global user.email "youremail" --> this will set the user email this command is run once for configuration git config --global user.name "your name" --> this will set the user name this command is run once for configuration git --help --> this will open the list of all git commads git commit --help --> this will open the manual for the git commit git commit -a -m "your message" --> this will commit all the tracked files with the commit message git log --> this will give the list of all the commits you have made git log --oneline --> this will show all the commits in a single line git rm nameoffile.extension --> this will remove the file from the repository git rm -f nameoffile.extension --> this will remove the file from repository forcefully git rm --cached nameoffile.extension --> this will remove the file from the staging area
+git commit -m "message" --> commiting to the file git config --global user.email "youremail" --> this will set the user email this command is run once for configuration git config --global user.name "your name" --> this will set the user name this command is run once for configuration git config --list --> this will list all of our settings git --help --> this will open the list of all git commads git commit --help --> this will open the manual for the git commit git commit -a -m "your message" --> this will commit all the tracked files with the commit message git log --> this will give the list of all the commits you have made git log -- author="codersaty" ==> this will only show the commits made by author codersaty. you need not to type the full name laways. git log --oneline --> this will show all the commits in a single line git rm nameoffile.extension --> this will remove the file from the repository git rm -f nameoffile.extension --> this will remove the file from repository forcefully git rm --cached nameoffile.extension --> this will remove the file from the staging area git diff ==> this will show the changes you have made {this only show the difference between working copy and repository}
+git diff --staged ==> this will show the differences when the file is in staging area

 ```

 ### Tracking our git commit history